-- 1. Turn on the tabletdesktopnotebook. - 2.
-Go to Dell.com/support. - 3.
-Click Product Support, enter the Service Tag of your tabletdesktopnotebook, and then click Submit. - (i) NOTE: If you do not have the Service Tag, use the auto detect feature or manually browse for your tabletdesktopnotebook model. - 4.
-Click Drivers and Downloads. - 5.
-Select the operating system installed on your tabletdesktopnotebook. - 6.
+- 1. Turn on the laptop.

+- 2. Go to Dell.com/support.

+- 3. Click Product Support, enter the Service Tag, and then click Submit.

+i NOTE: If you do not have the Service Tag, use the auto detect feature or manually browse for your laptop model.

+- 4. Click Drivers and Downloads. - 5.
+Select the operating system installed on your laptop. - 6.
 Scroll down the page and select the driver to install. - 7.
-Click Download File to download the driver for your tabletdesktopnotebook. - 8.
+Click Download File to download the driver. - 8.
 After the download is complete, navigate to the folder where you saved the driver file. - 9.
 Double-click the driver file icon and follow the instructions on the screen.